MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 The .NET client library supports .NET Standard 2.0, .NET 6, and the following platforms:

 * .NET MAUI for Android, iOS, and Windows platforms.
-* Android above API level 19 (Xamarin and iOS for .NET).
+* Android API level 19 and later (Xamarin and Android for .NET).
-* iOS version 8.0 and above (Xamarin and Android for .NET).
+* iOS version 8.0 and later (Xamarin and iOS for .NET).
-* Universal Windows Platform builds 19041 and above.
+* Universal Windows Platform builds 19041 and later.
 * Windows Presentation Framework (WPF).
 * Windows App SDK (WinUI 3).
 * Xamarin.Forms